erc6900/reference-implementation/README.md

 ### Integration testing

 The reference implementation provides a sample factory and deploy script for the factory, account implementation, and the demo validation module `SingleSignerValidationModule`.
 This is not audited nor intended for production use.
-Limitations set by the GPLv3 license apply.
+Limitations set by the MIT license apply.

 To run this script, provide appropriate values in a `.env` file based on the `.env.example` template, then run: